 The policy of Y Child Care Programs is to work with families in enrolling your child into the program.
 We encourage families to visit at least one time without your child so that you are able to meet and discuss policies and procedures.
-The Director and/or Child Care Registrar will provide you with a complete enrollment packet.
-Families should return all the completed forms to the Child Care Registrar along with their tuition payment before their child begins the program.
-In addition, families will be asked to sign a Family Handbook receipt form verifying that they understand and will adhere to the policies and procedures set forth by the Preschool program.
+The application is available online enrollment at our website www.somervilleymca.org.
+Families must fill out all the completed forms along with their tuition payment before their child can begin the program.
+Once you have completed the online document the child care registrar will be in touch regarding any additional information that we may need and to sign up to use the payment application ProCare.
+In addition, families will be asked to sign a Family Handbook receipt form verifying that they understand and will adhere to the policies and procedures set forth by the Pre-K/K OST Program.
 A copy of that receipt shall be placed in the child's file.